sapnendra/api.usersdata.sapnendra/README.md

 # Random Users Data - REST API
-This project is an Express.js REST API that serves user data from.
+This project is an Express.js REST API that serves user data objects.
 It supports CORS and provides endpoints to fetch all users or a specified number of random users.

 ***